+Let’s talk about the principles of protein!
 Did you know that the average American diet for a sedentary adult contains over twice the amount of protein recommended by the RDA?
-How much protein are you taking in each day versus what is required for your body's energy output?
+How much protein are you taking in each day versus what is required for your body’s energy output?
+What are the principles of protein?
 What are good sources of protein?
 This article describes what protein is, what it does and how the body uses it.

-• help to make up the body's organs, muscles, tendons, ligaments and bone
+- Make up a large part of the body’s organs, muscles, tendons, ligaments and bone

 Each amino acid contains at least one nitrogen group.
 When proteins are broken down, the amino acids are used for energy in the form of CO2 and water.
 The nitrogen group leaves the body through urine.
-Eleven of these amino acids are considered nonessential or dispensible.
+Eleven of these amino acids are considered nonessential.
 This means our bodies make them using other amino acids that we consume.
 The remaining nine, however, cannot be made by the body.
-These are known as essential, or indispensable amino acids because we must rely on foods to obtain them.
+These are known as essential amino acids.
+We must rely on foods and supplements to obtain them.
 Protein rich foods contain all of the essential and nonessential amino acids.
 Amino acids help build and repair tissues after exercise.
-They are converted directly into muscles for energy and help to prevent hypoglycemia.
+They are converted directly into muscles for energy.
+They also help prevent hypoglycemia.

 Your weight in pounds ÷ 2.2 = your weight in kilograms.
-Multiply this amount by your energy level (normal healthy adult .8, endurance training athlete 1.2-1.4, strength training athlete 1.6-1.7)
+Multiply this amount by 2.2 grams.

 220lbs ÷ 2.2 = 100kg

-This may seem like an exoribant amount of protein, but it is very easy to attain.
+This may seem like a lot of protein.
+Yet it’s been the bodybuilding standard for decades.
+Also, it’s easy to attain.
 The following is an example of foods Bill could eat to meet his protein requirements:

-Lunch: turkey sandwich on whole wheat bread with 1 slice swiss cheese, ½ c. low-fat cottage cheese, 1 banana, 8 oz. glass of skim milk: 56.4g/protein
+Lunch: Turkey sandwich on whole wheat bread with 1 slice swiss cheese, ½ c. low-fat cottage cheese, 1 banana, 8-12oz water: 48g/protein

-Dinner: 6oz. broiled skinless chicken breast, 1c steamed broccoli, salad with 6oz. fresh spinach and 1oz. almonds (dressing), 8oz. skim milk: ~67.4g/protein
+Dinner: 6oz. broiled skinless chicken breast, 1c steamed broccoli, salad with 6oz. fresh spinach and 1oz. almonds (dressing), 8oz. water: 59g/protein

 |Food||Serving size||Protein (g)|